ianfromdover/ianfromdover/website/README.md

 I want to learn webdev and host my portfolio on this website

 # Roadmap
+1. Fix the vim page not loading before deploying next by merging to prod
 1. Add Next
 2. Add `remark` to create pages from markdown
 3. learn CSS and generate it from SCSS